eltociear/awesome-AI-driven-development/README.md

 - [SWE-agent](https://github.com/princeton-nlp/SWE-agent) - GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
 - [tabby](https://github.com/TabbyML/tabby) - Self-hosted AI coding assistant
 - [twinny](https://github.com/twinnydotdev/twinny) - The most no-nonsense, locally or API-hosted AI code completion plugin for Visual Studio Code - like GitHub Copilot but completely free and 100% private.
+- [Wingman](https://github.com/winstxnhdw/Wingman) - Your offline AI pair programmer for VSCode on Windows.
 - [zoltraak](https://github.com/dai-motoki/zoltraak) - a prompt compiler system that converts natural language into an execution language